Hillsboro Shelter

 Shelter placement is not location-specific and is based on individual needs and current availability.

-To get on a waitlist for shelter in Washington County, contact Community Connect at 503-640-3263, visit a day center, or email CommunityConnect@CAOWash.org.
+To get on a waitlist for shelter in Washington County, community members can visit a day center, contact Community Connect at 503-640-3263 or email CommunityConnect@CAOWash.org.

 Community Engagement

-The City of Hillsboro, Washington County, and PHC invited community members to learn more about the project, get to know PHC, and ask questions during a virtual meeting on August 7.
+The City of Hillsboro, Washington County, and PHC invited community members to learn more about the project, get to know PHC, and ask questions during a virtual meeting in August.

 Spanish interpretation was provided.
 See the Spanish recording & PowerPoint presentation on Conéctate Hillsboro.